SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/01-JavaScript.md

 JavaScript is a **dynamically** typed language.

-When declaring a variable, we are not required to specify its type.
+When declaring a variable, we are not required to explicitly specify its type.

 This means that we can assign a number to a variable, and convert it to a string or boolean at a later time: